murphyscott/murphyscott.github.io/_posts/reflection/2020-09-18-reflection-3.md

 ---
-title: Reflection 3: Achieving Goals!
-YAY!
+title: "Reflection 3: Achieving Goals!
+YAY!"
 ---
 This week we learned about Markdown code versus HTML.
 Markdown and HTML have many differences including:
 1. Differences between HTML and Markdown